compops/pmmh-correlated2015/README.md

 where we see that the maximum IACT decreases from 57.236 to 29.62 when introducing correlation in the random variables.
 This corresponds to a decrease by about 50% in the IACT, which corresponds to a similar possible reduction in the computational cost while keeping the same accuracy.

 ## Replication scripts for paper (scripts-draft1)
+These scripts replicate the two examples in the paper: (1) a Gaussian IID model and (2) a stochastic volatility (SV) model with leverage.
+Some of the scripts needs to be executed on a cluster or similar as it requires many parallel runs of the algorithms with different parameters (sigmaU and alpha).
+The details are discussed below.

+### exampleN-correlation-versus-sigmau.py
+These two scripts replicate Figure 2 for the Gaussian IID model and creates a similar plot for the SV model.
+That is, computes the correlated in two consecutive log-likelihood estimates (keeping theta fixed) for different correlations in the random variables.
+A small variation is that this is done for a varying number of particles (N).
+The plots are recreated by executing the file and the output is also saved as csv-files.

+### exampleN-iact-versus-sigmau(-alpha).py
+These two scripts compute estimates of the IACT over a grid of different values of sigmaU and alpha.
+The output is the estimate of the mean of the parameter posterior, the squared jump distance and the IACT.
+All these variables are written to a file.
+In the paper, this is replicated for 32 independent Monte Carlo runs and the input variable simIdx is varied between 0 and 31 in the paper.

+### theory-optimal-sigmau-for-CN
+This script recreates Figure 1 by a Peskun analysis.
+The code is a Python implementation of the C-code provided by Yang and Rodríguez (2013) < http://www.pnas.org/content/110/48/19307.abstract > from their homepage < http://abacus.gene.ucl.ac.uk/software/MCMCjump.html >.

 ## Modification of inference in other models
+This code is fairly general and can be used for inference in any state space model expressed by densities and with a scalar state.
+The main alteration required for using multivariate states is to rewrite the particle vector, propagation step and weighting step in the particle filter.

+The models are defined by files in models/.
+To implement a new model you can alter the existing models and re-define the functions generateInitialStateRV, generateStateRV, evaluateObservation.
+These functions take nPart, xtt, xt, yt, tt and u as inputs. nPart and u denote the number of particles and the random variables used in the particle filter. xtt, xt and yt denotes the next state, the current state and the current observation.
+Finally, tt denotes the current time steps.
+The parameters of the model are available as self.par and can be used for proposing and weighting particles.
+Finally, note that generateState and generateObservation needs to be modified if you generate data from the model.
+Please, let me know if you need any help with this and I will try my best to sort it out.